lilbandit1979/cnmb_pages/pages/category/blog/registration-2020/blog_item.md

     enabled: false
 ---

-# Cumann na mBunscol Kildare 2020 Season Registration
+# Cumann na mBunscol Kildare 2020 Season Registration/Regrading

+## Regrading 2020 ##
+* If you wish to request a higher/lower division for your school in our games you can submit a regrding request.
+* All requests should be sent to: cumannkildare@gmail.com
 ##2019 Registration:
 * Opens Jan.
 6th 2020
 * Closes: 21st Jan.
 2020